AravindKurapati/legal-contract-agent/README.md

 # Legal Contract Review Agent

 Fine tuned Mistral 7B on CUAD for automated legal contract review across 41 clause categories.
+Reviews contracts across 41 clause categories from the CUAD benchmark, flags legal risks, and returns a structured report.

+**Status:** (in Active development) Retrain with 2048-token context in progress

 ## What it does